 “For smaller sized organizations it’s quite normal to believe you will not be targeted or the victim of any cyberattacks.
 After all, why would a cyber criminal care about your local business?
 The truth of the matter is most cyberattacks are “opportunistic”; this means the criminals cast a wide net when they are looking for victims.
 Think of sea faring fishermen.
 The methodologies they use involve scouring the seas, casting their nets, and pulling in the fish that are caught.
-As an individual fish in the sea you might think it’s quite unlikely you will be captured.
-However, what is guaranteed is that the fishermen will get some fish.”

 The 405(d) Aligning Health Care Industry Security Practices initiative, along with the Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients (HICP) publication for which these videos are related too, are in partnership with the Healthcare & Public Health Sector Coordinating Council (HSCC)

 Technical Volume 1: Cybersecurity Practices for Small Health Care Organizations